 Active adult communities include the various types of low-maintenance residences designed to make life easier for people at or near retirement age.
 These communities are either age-restricted or age-targeted, and are usually managed by a homeowners’ association (HOA).

-Age-restricted neighborhoods limit residents to those aged 55 and older, but the age restriction can vary by community.
+Age-restricted neighborhoods limit residents to a certain age and above, often 55, but specific age varies.
 Age-targeted neighborhoods, on the other hand, cater to a certain demographic, often around age 55.
 They offer age-targeted amenities, services, and activities, but do not require a minimum age.

 These communities are primarily private and located in upscale areas designed and built with active retirees in mind.
 Though they are typically their own neighborhood, some are within larger planned communities including single family homes while others are part of a Continuing Care Retirement Community campus.

-Active adult communities are often a neighborhood of single story homes with a variety of amenities and well-groomed landscapes.
-Many are gated, with security guards and 24-hour surveillance systems, allowing residents to travel for long periods of time without concern of home safety or home maintenance.
+Active adult communities are often a neighborhood of single-story homes with a variety of amenities, well-groomed landscapes, and lawn maintenance services.
+Many are gated, with security guards and 24-hour surveillance systems.
+Such services enable residents to travel for long periods of time without concern of home safety or home maintenance.

 Types of homes in these communities can vary in size and price point by neighborhood, and can include one of the following, or a combination of these styles: